-- Interest Rate Cap: a separate contract that puts an upper limit on the interest rate of a customer's floating rate loan.
+- Interest Rate Cap: A separate contract puts an upper limit on the interest rate of a customer's floating rate loan.
 Caps provide protection from rising rates, while still permitting a customer to benefit from falling rates.
 Customers pay an upfront fee for this protection.

-- Interest Rate Floor: a separate contract that puts a lower limit on the interest rate of a customer's floating rate loan.
+- Interest Rate Floor: A separate contract puts a lower limit on the interest rate of a customer's floating rate loan.
 Customers receive an upfront fee for giving up the benefit of falling rates.

-- Forward: a hedge executed today with an effective starting date some specific date in the future.
-For example, a customer with a balloon payment on a loan due in 6 months could use a Forward Swap to lock in an interest rate for the renewal of the loan, and eliminate their risk of rates rising during the interim period.
+- Forward: A hedge executed today with an effective starting date in the future.
+For example, a customer with a balloon payment on a loan due in six months could use a Forward Swap to lock in an interest rate for the loan's renewal, eliminating the risk of rates rising in the interim period.

 - Simplicity: Hedges require no modifications to an existing loan.
 They can be also used for non- bank debt such as public bonds, subordinated debt and seller notes.

-- Flexibility: Because hedges are separate contracts, they allow you to manage rate risk independent of your financing decision.
+- Flexibility: Because hedges are separate contracts, they allow you to manage rate risk independent of financing decisions.
 They can be structured to accommodate amortizing or accreting loans, or for a portion of a line of credit.
-The term of the contract can be shorter or longer than the underlying loan.
-Forward hedges allow you to lock in rates today for a loan that will close sometime in the future.
+The contract term can be shorter or longer than the underlying loan.

 - Speed: Once the documents are in place, hedges can be executed in minutes via a phone call.